aiidateam/aiida-core/docs/source/howto/data.rst

 Importing data
 ==============

-AiiDA allows users to export data from their database into an export archive file, which can be imported in any other AiiDA database.
+AiiDA allows users to export data from their database into an export archive file, which can be imported into any other AiiDA database.
 If you have an AiiDA export archive that you would like to import, you can use the ``verdi import`` command (see :ref:`the reference section<reference:command-line:verdi-import>` for details).

 .. note:: For information on exporting and importing data via AiiDA archives, see :ref:`"How to share data"<how-to:share:archives>`.